core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 It is not an encoding error if the Option Length implies that there are more bytes present in the option value than the first CBOR value requires.
 This shall be understood to be a CBOR Sequence {{?RFC8742}}, and it's use is reserved for future expansion.

+Other CBOR encodings including all maps, arrays, and special types are reserved.
+A CoAP server receiving any of these should consider them to be values unknown, resulting in a 4.04 reply.

 When an integer, the first option definition determines if it's an index into a option-specific registry, or a repeated index into the Registry contained in this document.